Chocolate Chip Overnight Oats

 • Greek Yogurt: Greek yogurt adds the best creaminess, plus nutritional benefits, too, like more protein and calcium.

-• Chocolate Chips: obviously you need chocolate chips in a chocolate chip cookie dough inspired overnight oats!
-We love mini chocolate chips for the best ratio of chocolate to overnight oats in each bite, but use what works for you!
-(I'm also a fan of Lily's chocolate chips for a no added sugar/ stevia-sweetened variety!)
+• Chocolate Chips: we love mini chocolate chips for the best ratio of chocolate to overnight oats in each bite, but use what works for you!
+(I’m also a fan of Lily’s chocolate chips for a no added sugar/ stevia-sweetened variety!)

 • Vanilla Extract: a little bit adds some wholesome vanilla cookie dough vibes!